ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

 Every consumption of the stream starts a new subscription, and cancelling one releases its resources.
 Authenticate at the point of consumption rather than at construction, and supply scoped dependencies on the stream with `provideLayer`.
-Interpreter middleware covers setup only, so `interpreter.mapError` will not touch errors from individual events.
+Interpreter middleware covers setup only, so `interpreter.mapError` does not touch errors from individual events.
 Transform those with `events.map`.

 ### Limits and reconnecting